stuf/www.heatenin.gs/_posts/2011-07-19-time-for-a-reboot.md

 I’ll start straight out; the past days after arriving at Minga Village have been the best days of my life so far.
 There’s only a handful of days left until my work ends there and the second part of my trip begins, but in a way, I’d like to extend my stay at the farm.

 Due to the lack of updates recently, I’ll give you the full run-up of what’s gone down.
-I’ve been doing voluntary work, via an organization called   2qWWOOF, in Minga Village, located in Ohmi-Takashima, next to lake Biwa.
+I’ve been doing voluntary work, via an organization called WWOOF, in Minga Village, located in Ohmi-Takashima, next to lake Biwa.

 <figure class="half">
 	<a href="{{ site.url }}/images/japan2011/japan2011-04.jpg">